CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 ## The Problem with TS

-Don't get me wrong: for working with JavaScript, TypeScript is an absolute necessity once it goes beyond a toy and every JavaScript project I work on is TypeScript (e.g. [CodeRev.app](https://coderev.app)).
+Don't get me wrong: for working with JavaScript, TypeScript is an absolute necessity once a project grows beyond a toy and every JavaScript project I work on is TypeScript (e.g. [CodeRev.app](https://coderev.app)).
 Every JavaScript project that isn't a library should be written in TypeScript.

 The fundamental problem with TypeScript-based backends and APIs is that this API: